mukaiizawa/Paren/man/man1/mandb.md

 Generally, it is automatically executed by GitHub Actions at the time of push, so there is no need to execute it manually.

 # BUGS
-mandb(1) rarely confirms manual's legitimacy.
+`mandb` rarely confirms manual's legitimacy.

 The behavior when reading an unexpected manual is undefined.